 Ask Filipinos “What is the Philippines known for?” and you’ll only get either of two things.
 They wouldn’t know where to end, or begin.

-Aside from sun-kissed beaches and idyllic provincial escapes, the Philippines is famous for diversity.
+Aside from sun-kissed beaches and idyllic provincial escapes, the Philippines is famous for its diversity.
 This makes perfect sense, considering that its archipelagic geography paves the way for its multitude of sights and experiences.

-1. Philippine islands and dreamy bodies of water make up the Philippine archipelago
+1. Islands and dreamy bodies of water

 Nevertheless, it’s safe to say that the Philippines covers 7,000+ islands scattered across glittering bodies of water.
-And in case you’re in need of a geography refresher, we’ll answer the first question that might pop inside your head.
+And in case you’re in need of a geography refresher, I’ll answer the first question that might pop inside your head.

 Where in the world is the Philippines?
 It’s in Southeast Asia right within the Pacific Ring of Fire a.k.a. the world’s Circum-Pacific belt!
 This simply means that all Philippine islands run across “a path along the Pacific Ocean” lined with active volcanoes.

 Another fun fact: Aside from tropical weather, the Philippines is famous for breathtaking sunrises and sunsets.
 Why?
 Because it sits close to the equator (right above it!); the sunlight that hits these areas is more concentrated, hence tank-top temperatures and the daily light shows.

 2. Three main island groups: Luzon, Visayas, and Mindanao